HardlyDifficult/Tutorials/Quaternions.md

 Vector3 myRotationInEuler = myRotationInQuaternion.EulerAngles;
 ```

-Given an Euler value, you can calculate the Quaternion:
+Euler rotations are stored as a Vector3.
+You can perform any of the operations you might use on a position Vector3 such as +, *, and Lerp.
+Then given an Euler value, you can calculate the Quaternion:

 ```csharp
 Quaternion rotationOfZ30Degrees = Quaternion.Euler(0, 0, 30);